particle-iot/docs/src/content/datasheets/cellular/asset-tracker-som-eval-board.md

 | 21 | RTC battery | Optional battery |
 | 22 | J4 | CAN data connection and 3.3V power output |
 | 23 | J5 | JTAG power jumper.
 Install to allow the MCU to be powered by the JTAG port. |

+### Powering the Asset Tracker SoM Evaluation Board

+There are several options for powering the evaluation board:

+The **MCU USB** connector.
+If using a laptop with a 500 mA USB port, you should also use the LiPo battery.
+With a 2A tablet charger, you can power only by USB.

+The **VIN** connector (5-12 VDC).
+This is useful with an external power supply.

+The **LiPo** connector.
+This is typically used with a LiPo battery.

+### USB connectors

+There are three USB connectors on the evaluation board, however you most commonly will only use the **MCU USB** connector.

+The **MCU USB** connector is connected to the nRF52 MCU and can be used for Serial debugging, flashing code, and setup by USB.
+It can also power the AssetTracker SoM.
+If using a laptop with a 500 mA USB port, you should also use the LiPo battery.
+With a 2A tablet charger, you can power only by USB.

+The **GNSS USB** connector is connected to the u-blox NEO-M8U GNSS.
+It can be used for firmware upgrades or with the u-blox u-center application.

+The **CELL USB** connector is connected to the Quectel cellular modem.
+It can be used for firmware upgrades.

 ### Expansion Connector